-The RESTORE Act sets forth 11 eligible activities for Spill Impact Component funding.
+&lt;sup>1 The RESTORE Act sets forth 11 eligible activities for Spill Impact Component funding.
 A Spill Impact Component project or program may align with more than one of these eligible activities, but must identify one primary eligible activity.
 These percentages are based on the primary eligible activity for each project and program.

-The Louisiana SEP and the associated amendment include eight separate projects and programs across the coast of Louisiana.
-As of May 31, 2022, approximately 86% of the funds approved in the Louisiana SEP and the amendment are allocated to ecosystem restoration and protection, 14% to planning assistance (all of these planning funds are allocated to the CPRA Adaptive Management Program), and 1% to flood protection infrastructure.
+CPRA Adaptive Management Program), and 1% to flood protection infrastructure.
 Louisiana amends its SEP, as appropriate, to adjust funding for existing approved activities, and/or add new activities to the SEP.

 Mississippi - The Mississippi SEP is administered by the Mississippi Department of Environmental Quality.
 The RESTORE Act allocates \$305,721,198 in Spill Impact Component funding to Mississippi.
-These funds will be allocated through 2031, and do not reflect the total amount available to be awarded at this time.
-To date, the Council has approved the initial Mississippi SEP, four amendments, and a planning SEP, for a total of \$143,460,000 in approved Spill Impact Component funding.
-As of May 31, 2022, \$66.5M has been awarded to Mississippi to implement projects and programs described in the SEP.
+To date, the Council has approved the initial Mississippi SEP, three amendments, and a planning SEP, for a total of \$115,410,000 in approved Spill Impact Component funding.
+As of December 31, 2021, \$66M has been awarded to Mississippi to implement projects and programs described in the SEP.